 Characteristic of the study cohorts

 Herein, two independent collectives of uninfected controls and COVID-19 convalescents were analyzed.
-The IMMUN cohort included SARS-CoV-2-negative (n = 143) and previously SARS-CoV-2-positive patients (n = 72) of the University clinic for Psychiatry I and II as well as other clinics of the University Hospital (Tirol Kliniken) of Innsbruck Medical University, Austria.
-Males represented 41% of the cohort and the median age at enrollment was 41 years.
+The SIMMUN cohort included uninfected participants (n = 110) and individuals recovering from a PCR-confirmed SARS-CoV-2 infection (n = 67) recruited between … and …. at the Medical University of Insbruck, Austria.
+None of the participants had received anti-SARS-CoV-2 vaccination prior to enrollment.
+Males represented 40% of the cohort and the median age at enrollment was 49 years.
 The gender and age structure of the uninfected and SARS-CoV-2 subsets was comparable.
 Roughly half of the SIMMUN cohort individuals was overweight or obese and suffered from at least one somatic comorbidity; these figures were similar for SARS-CoV-2-negative and -positive individuals.
-The rate of diagnosed psychiatric conditions in the entire SIMMUN collective was 51%.
-The frequency of diagnosed mental illness as well as HADS scores and percentage of individuals with symptoms of depression or anxiety (HADS ≥ 8) were significantly higher in the SARS-CoV-2-negative strata.
+The rate of diagnosed psychiatric conditions in the entire SIMMUN collective was 43% and tended to be higher in the SARS-CoV-2-negative participants.
+HADS scores and percentage of individuals with symptoms of depression or anxiety (HADS ≥ 8) were significantly higher in the SARS-CoV-2-negative strata, there was also a tendency towards higher rating of stress (PSS-4) in the uninfected subset.
+As expected, levels of antibodies against receptor binding domain (RBD) of the S1 SARS-CoV-2 protein was dramatically higher in the SARS-CoV-2 recovering subset.
 Approximately three-quarters of the SIMMUN SARS-CoV-2-positive study participants experienced mild, ambulatory COVID-19 (Table 1).

 Besides clinical, demographic and psychometric variables, the SIMMUN dataset included serum concentrations of precursors of indolamine (tryptophan [TRP]) and catecholamine neurotransmitters (phenylalanine [PHE], tyrosine [TYR]), their decay and inter-conversion markers (kynurenine [KYN], KYN/TRP ratio and PHE/TYR ratio) along with blood markers of inflammation (interleukin 6 [IL6], C-reactive protein [CRP], neopterin [NEO] and neutrophil/lymphocyte ratio [NLR]).
 In the SARS-CoV-2 participants, these blood parameters were measured at one fixed timepoint in course of COVID-19 convalescence at median 138.5 days after the positive SARS-CoV-2 test (IQR:119 - 157.25, range: 29 - 398).

-The INCOV cohort described by Su and colleagues (Su et al., 2022) included uninfected controls (n = 457) and SARS-CoV-2 individuals (n = 209).
+The INCOV cohort described by Su and colleagues (Su et al., 2022) included uninfected controls (n = 440) and SARS-CoV-2 individuals (n = 205).
 Slightly more than half of the INCOV cohort were female and the percentage of females was significantly higher in the SARS-CoV-2 negative strata.
 The median age at enrollment in the entire INCOV cohort was 51 year.
 The age of the SARS-CoV-2-positive participants was significantly higher than SARS-CoV-2-negative controls’ age.
 Approximately two-third of the INCOV cohort participants were overweight or obese and this fraction was significantly higher in the SARS-CoV-positive subset.
 The largest fraction of the SARS-CoV-2 INVOV subset had moderate COVID-19 (WHO ordinal scale for clinical improvement: 3 - 4).
 In 29% of the SARS-CoV-2-positive INVOV participants the course of COVID-19 was mild (WHO: 1 - 2, ambulatory treatment) (Table 2).